 Approaching the Anchorage Area

-Tight anchorage areas pose greater challenge when maneuvering especially if your ship is big.
+Tight anchorage areas pose a greater challenge when maneuvering especially if your ship is big like oil tankers.

 The vessel must gradually reduce her speed while approaching the anchorage area until she reaches her position.